 Terms defined in the National Electricity Law or the NER have the same meanings in these Procedures unless otherwise specified in this clause.
-Those terms are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.
+Terms defined in the NER are intended to be identified in these Procedures by italicising them, but failure to italicise a defined term does not affect its meaning.

-The words, phrases, and abbreviations set out below have the meanings set out opposite them when used in these Procedures.
+The words, phrases, and abbreviations in the table below have the meanings set out opposite them when used in these Procedures.